 Forensic science is a unique research area and deserves serious ethical scrutiny, as its goal is to understand crime-related issues, rather than improving human health or life conditions, and the experimental methods are often horrific and conducted without anaesthesia.
-Italian scientists Cattaneo and colleagues explain that there is a "moral obligation to pursue and respect this [responsibility to take care of other animal species], especially where mankind's actual survival is not at risk".227
+Italian scientists Cattaneo and colleagues explain that there is a "moral obligation to pursue and respect this [responsibility to take care of other animal species], especially where mankind's actual survival is not at risk".
+216

 The use of animals in forensic research was heavily criticised as early as 1992, when Bernard Knight asserted that "painful, sometimes mutilating experiments on conscious animals" in order to obtain "tenuous potential benefit to some medico-legal problem" cannot be condoned, particularly when one considers that such works "are not regularly used in routine forensic practice" and just "gather dust in university libraries".
-228 He also observed that "a vast amount of published material using animal experimentation seems to have little practical relevance, other than to expand the curriculum vitae and the career prospects of the researcher".
-229
+217 He also observed that "a vast amount of published material using animal experimentation seems to have little practical relevance, other than to expand the curriculum vitae and the career prospects of the researcher".
+217

-In 2015, Cattaneo and colleagues published a meta-analysis and review examining 404 forensic science articles and found that 69.1% "concerned studies involving animals sacrificed exclusively for the sake of the experiment" and that "killing still frequently includes painful methods such as blunt trauma, electrocution, mechanical asphyxia, hypothermia, and even exsanguination; of all these animals, apparently only 60.8% were anesthetized".
-230 In 2018, another meta-analysis was conducted by South African researchers Calvin Gerald Mole and Marise Heyns, who examined 204 original forensic science studies, using 5,050 animals, which were conducted between 2012 and 2018.
-231 In these, animals, including rats, pigs, mice, rabbits, sheep, and cows, were drowned, electrocuted, cut, beaten, and made to ingest acid, among other cruel procedures.
+In 2015, Cattaneo and colleagues published a meta-analysis and review examining 404 forensic science articles and found that 69.1% "concerned studies involving animals sacrificed exclusively for the sake of the experiment" and that "killing still frequently includes painful methods such as blunt trauma, electrocution, mechanical asphyxia, hypothermia, and even exsanguination; of all these animals, apparently only 60.8% were anesthetised".
+216 In 2018, another meta-analysis was conducted by South African researchers Calvin Gerald Mole and Marise Heyns, who examined 204 original forensic science studies, using 5,050 animals, which were conducted between 2012 and 2018.
+218 In these, animals - including rats, pigs, mice, rabbits, sheep, and cows - were drowned, electrocuted, cut, beaten, and made to ingest acid, among other cruel procedures.
 Mole and Heyns conclude that not enough is being done in forensic science research to uphold basic ethical principles of research and to adhere to the 3Rs.

-Cruelty aside, Cattaneo and colleagues stress, "[T]he history of forensic sciences has provided us with much evidence of the inapplicability of data obtained from studies performed on animal models," given the anatomical, physiological, and genetic differences between species.
-Mole and Heyns suggest that "much of the reported animal tissue use in the traumatic research articles in the current study could be minimized using human tissue obtained at medico-legal autopsy" and that "[m]edico-legal autopsies may be an underutilized resource for scientific research specimens".
-233
+They suggest that "much of the reported animal tissue use in the traumatic research articles in the current study could be minimized using human tissue obtained at medico-legal autopsy" and that "[m]edico-legal autopsies may be an underutilized resource for scientific research specimens".
+218